MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 To create a function:

-After running the query, click the Save button, enter the Name: MailboxForward, and select Save As Function from the drop-down.
+After running the query, select the **Save** button, enter the Name: MailboxForward, and select **Save As** Function from the drop-down.

 The function will be available in KQL by using the function alias: